javipalanca/simfleet/docs/advanced-config.rst

 +-------------+------------------------------------------------------------------------+

 .. note::
-    The **line_type** field supports three types of routes:
+    The **line_type** field defined three types of bus behaviour upon reaching the end of its line:

-        1) **circular:** The bus choose first stop of the route as next destination (circular routes).
+        1) **circular:** The bus chooses the first stop of the line as next destination (circular routes).
-        2) **end-to-end:** The bus inverse stop list and choose previous destination as next destination (end-to-end lines).
+        2) **end-to-end:** The bus inverses the stop list and choose previous stop as next destination (end-to-end lines).
-        3) **teleport:** The bus "teleport" to first stop and choose next destination.
+        3) **teleport:** The bus teleports to the first stop of the line, and continues its operation.

-For fleet managers the fields are as follows:

-*(Same fields as the Taxi simulation scenario)*

-An example of a config file with two customers, two transports, one fleet manager and eleven stops:
+Finally, we show an example of a configuration file with two customers, two transports, one fleet manager, and eleven stops that belong to the same line:
+This configuration file includes:

+    * Two Buses with a fixed position.
+    * Two BusCustomer with fixed origin and destination positions.
+    * One Line with eleven BusStops.

 .. code-block:: json